Keith Richards’ Gallotone Valencia

 You knew it had had one owner because of the patches and sweat marks on the fretboard.
 He’s either playing up the top, the fiddly bits, or he’s a chord man.
 It’s like a map, a seismograph.
 And I left it either on the Victoria line or the Bakerloo line on the London Underground.
 But where better to bury it than the Bakerloo line?
 It left scars.Keith Richards; Life

-As noted in the quote from Keith above, he forgot the guitar in a train in one oft the London Underground lines, and that was the end of it.
-It’s funny to consider that someone must’ve picked it up, and probably never knew that this was the first steel string guitar that Keith Richards ever played.
+As noted in the quote from Keith above, he forgot the guitar on a train on one of the London Underground lines, and that was the end of it.
+It’s funny to consider that someone must’ve picked it up, and probably never knew that this was the first electric guitar that Keith Richards ever played.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.